innoq/SCS/why.md

 Why SCS?
 ---

-There are many reasons why we think SCS are appealing.
+There are many reasons why we think SCSs are appealing.
 This page gives and overview of the most important ones.

-### Disappointed by Monolith
+### Disappointed by Monoliths

 Monoliths are large applications that must be deployed as a whole.
 They are hard to develop and maintain in the long run.
-The architecture rots because it is too easy to introduce new dependencies — all it takes is a developer who decides to use a class in a piece of code where he/she really shouldn't.
-Also it takes long and it is complex to test and deploy the monoliths.
+The architecture rots because it is too easy to introduce new dependencies — all it takes is a developer who decides to use a class in a piece of code where they really shouldn't.
+Also it takes long and it is complex to test and deploy the monolith.
 Finally, if the monolith cannot be maintained anymore it is essentially impossible to replace it.
-So we need smaller deployment units that still fit a business purpose and ideally also have an impact on the development organization.
+So we need smaller, isolated deployment units that still fit a business purpose and ideally also have an impact on the development organization.

 ### Local Decisions